-The school's expectations are communicated to all members of the school community through assemblies, student notices, staff bulletins, tutor time activities and L4L.
+The school's expectations are communicated to all members of the school community through assemblies, student notices, staff bulletins, tutor time activities, and general lessons as well as in L4L.
 Students are reminded of what constitutes acceptable behaviour throughout the year and Anti-Bullying Week in November of each year provides a platform for this information to be shared.